BrendelGroup/code4Rice3K/INSTALL.md

 tabix version 0.2.6 loaded.
 raxml version 8.2.11 loaded.
 ```
-If you want to check for the availibility of a different version of a certain software, you can do this using the "module avail $package", e.g. `module avail java`.
+If you want to check for the availability of a different version of a certain software, you can do this using the "module avail $package", e.g. `module avail java`.
 If your system missing some key softwares (you can tell when you load the modules), or if you want to install softwares on your linux machine, then please follow
 the short guide below.
 The versions listed are the ones that have been successfully tested.